-Everyone in Michigan Must Visit This Epic Natural Spring As Soon As Possible
+Everyone in Michigan Must Visit The Stunning Natural Spring At Palms Book State Park

 Known as Michigan’s largest natural freshwater spring, Kitch-iti-kipi just outside of Manistique is known by a few other names, including The Big Spring and “Mirror of Heaven” (named by native peoples).
 Once you take a look at its natural beauty, you will see why it gets such a moniker.
 As the most beautiful natural spring in Michigan, this site is a delight for visitors and locals alike.
 You’ll find the pristine emerald pool when you visit the UP at Palms Book State Park, after a brief walk on a 50-yard path through a wooded area.
 Here, take a look.